nijynot/wimble/README.md

 Then navigate to the `release` folder to find the built apps.

 ## Side-note
-Wimble reads and writes to the `.grin` folder, and uses configs that are stored inside the application.
+Wimble read and writes to the `.grin` folder, and uses configs that are stored inside the application.
 Wimble ***only*** supports file- and text (base64) based transactions.
 Wimble uses both the `grin` and the `grin-wallet` binaries.